BoyDun/IBW_SBML_SBOL_Export/README.md

 * [SBOLExportWizard.java](https://github.com/BoyDun/IBW_SBML_SBOL_Export/blob/master/SBOLExportWizard.java) - Written entirely by Laurentiu Mierla.
 This file encodes the underlying framework for the SBOL Export Wizard.
 * [SBOLExportWizardPage.java](https://github.com/BoyDun/IBW_SBML_SBOL_Export/blob/master/SBOLExportWizardPage.java) - This file specifies the relevant input fields the user needs to fill in order to convert an EMF model into SBOL.
 Laurentiu created the method headers.
 * [SBOL_Export.java](https://github.com/BoyDun/IBW_SBML_SBOL_Export/blob/master/SBOL_Export.java) - This file converts an EMF model into a SBOL model.
+## Next Steps
+Next steps include implementing SBOL/SBML import into IBL, but that requires creating an additional function that can convert the Eclipse Modeling Framework IBL model back into a document.
+Another challenge is to properly handle missing information from either the SBOL or SBML side since neither standard captures every aspect of IBL.
 ## Running the Code
 These files won't be runnable until Infobiotics Workbench is made open-source pending publication.
 However, you can currently access the executable software at LINK.
 In order to use my conversion functionality in its native application, navigate to File->Export->SBOL/SBML.
 ## Examples